SunDevilRocketry/Liquid-Engine-Controller/README.md

  for flexible use of the controller during testing and normal operation.
 These inlcude a 12V power jack, a USB Type B connector, and female header pins which are regulated down to 5V and 3.3V with a buck converter and linear regulator power supply.
+The board includes a UART to USB transceiver for easy PC interfacing.
  The screw terminals on the board connect to the ignition wires, consisting of an ignition e-match and two continuity wires.
 The board supplies 2A to the ignition e-match using a power MOSFET, and the continuity wires provide feedback to the controller on the status of the solid propellant slug and main